4ut/2/README.md

 Please post issues when you find them, and if you decide to skid this, please consider giving credits.
 # Oops:
 I am not responsible for any harm done by the use of this tool.
+⚠️ I WILL REMAKE THIS WHENEVER I DECIDE TO STOO BEING LAZY ⚠️